…or learn how to earn on social media – Updated June 2022

 Tracking codes let you track the various elements of your Social Media Strategy.
 You can use letters, digits and underscores in your tracking codes but that’s all.

-Pins / shares made via the nIFTTTy Scheduler automatically have the date of pinning / sharing added on.
-Being able to see roughly how long between pinning and getting a referral can be really helpful.
+Shares made via the nIFTTTy Scheduler automatically have the date of sharing added on.
+Being able to see roughly how long between sharing and getting a referral can be really helpful.

 With Nifty and Society6